-- 102.6.1 A swimmer may compete in not more than six individual events per day. - 102.6.2 A swimmer shall not compete more than once in the same numbered individual event. - 102.6.3 If, due to conditions beyond the control of meet officials, an event or events are postponed to a subsequent day of the meet, such postponed events shall not be included in the daily event limit. - 102.6.4 For events conducted in formats other than timed finals that require multiple swims (e.g., preliminary heats and finals), swimmers may compete in not more than three individual events per day. - 102.6.5 For events conducted in formats other than timed finals that require multiple swims (e.g., preliminary heats and finals), all swims (e.g., preliminary heats) are considered as part of the same individual event, not as multiple individual events.
+- 102.6.1 A swimmer may compete in not more than six individual events per day. - 102.6.2 A swimmer shall not compete more than once in the same numbered individual event. - 102.6.3 If, due to conditions beyond the control of meet officials, an event or events are postponed to a subsequent day of the meet, such postponed events shall not be included in the daily event limit.

-102.6.6 If time trials are offered in short course yards meets, any time trial events swum shall be included in the daily event limit.
-A swimmer may repeat, as a time trial, an individual event already swum during the meet on the same day or in the same meet.

-102.6.7 Any nonconforming events swum shall be included in the daily event limit.
+- 102.6.4 For events conducted in formats other than timed finals that require multiple swims (e.g., preliminary heats and finals), swimmers may compete in not more than three individual events per day. - 102.6.5 For events conducted in formats other than timed finals that require multiple swims (e.g., preliminary heats and finals), all swims (e.g., preliminary heats) are considered as part of the same individual event, not as multiple individual events. - 102.6.6 If time trials are offered in short course yards meets, any time trial events swum shall be included in the daily event limit.
+A swimmer may repeat, as a time trial, an individual event already swum during the meet on the same day or in the same meet. - 102.6.7 Any nonconforming events swum shall be included in the daily event limit. - 102.6.8 When a USMS meet is held as a dual-sanctioned meet in conjunction with a USA Swimming meet, swimmers must select only one organization (USMS or USA Swimming) with which to compete.
+Dual membership cannot be used to exceed the daily event limit regardless of the format of the dual-sanctioned meet.